Teresa Hall, Professor

 - a demonstrated ability to effectively communicate verbally, graphically and in writing.

-The Capstone course (GE 750) is used to determine whether students have achieved the program competencies.
-In the Capstone course, students are expected to manage and execute an industry-based project or similar complex application of technical knowledge and management skills.
+The Capstone course (GE 750 ) is used to determine whether students have met expected program outcomes.
+In the Capstone course, students are expected to manage and execute an industry-based project or similar complex application of technical knowledge and management analysis skills.

 Course Delivery Format

 The program engages students in lecture (face-to-face and online), laboratory courses, and in field-based learning experiences, depending on the elective courses selected.
 The program is primarily online.